 Keep your Google My Business posts as short as possible.

 Posts are extremely small when viewed in a Google Maps or Search.
-And as you can see in the examples above, your audience can only see the first sentence or so and needs to click on the post to view the rest.
+And as you can see in the examples above, your audience can only see the first 100 words, so if you want them to see the rest they need to click on the post.

 Because of that, we recommend that you try to get your entire point across in the first sentence of your Google My Business post.
 This will keep everything visible in the preview and gets your point across.